gsoft-inc/wl-squide/docs/getting-started/create-host.md

     - `[squide] 1/4 Local module registration completed.`
     - `[squide] Found 1 remote module to register.`
     - `[squide] 1/1 Loading module "register" of "remote1".`
-    - `[squide] 1/1 Completed registration for module "register" of remote "remote1"`
+    - `[squide] 1/1 Registering module "register" of remote "remote1".`
+    - `[squide] 1/1 The registration of the remote "remote1" is completed.`
 - Refer to a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/samples/basic/host).
 - Refer to the [troubleshooting](../troubleshooting.md) page.